 I was born in June of 1941 in Trenton, New Jersey.
 Lived most of my early years in Lambertville, New Jersey, and graduated Lambertville High School in 1959.
-From there it has been pretty much all down hill.
+From there on it has been pretty much all down hill….

-In 1987 I accepted an offer from Garrett Electronics to become their director of marketing, moving my family from New Jersey to Texas.
-A major life altering decision for sure, but one I looked forward to.
-The folks at Garrett were terrific, but I soon found that the business end of the pastime was not for me.
-As a result I was downsized, relieved of my duties, let go, fired, whatever you care to call it.
-Having purchased a home in Texas, and having moved my family halfway across the country I was not a happy camper, but eventually realized it was really a new beginning.
-What was done, was done.
-I had to regroup, and I started again focusing on detecting, and getting out in the field.
-Getting enthused again about the actual in-field-experience, and finding treasure as opposed to pushing features, notions and company directives.
+In 1987 I accepted an offer from Garrett Electronics to become their director of marketing and moved my family from New Jersey to Texas.
+A major life altering decision but one I thought held promise.
+I was wrong.
+Two years later I was downsized, relieved of my duties, let go, fired, whatever you care to call it.
+Having purchased a home in Texas and having sold our home in New Jersey it was a tough pill to swallow.

 Way back when, I never realized that my life would be so dictated by a pastime.
 Never thought that it would take me the places it has.
-Never thought it would have such an impact on my family, but it did, and all things considered, it hasn’t been that bad a road.
+Never thought it would have such an impact on my life and family, but it did and all things considered it hasn’t been that bad a road.
 Just a bumpy one with a pothole here and there.
-I am hoping now that it’s a smooth ride here on out….